 - Potato chips

-- I find it easy enough to mash the cream cheese straight out of the fridge, once the mayo and olive brine has been added but you can take the cream cheese out 15 minutes before hand if you want it softer.
+Tip #1: It is easy to mash the cream cheese straight out of the fridge, once the mayo and olive brine have been added.
+However, you can take the cream cheese out 15 minutes before hand if you want it softer.

-- The secret to making this dip in 5-minutes is to blitz the olives in the food processor instead of mincing them by hand.
+Tip #2: The secret to making this creamy olive dip in 5-minutes is to blitz the olives in the food processor instead of mincing them by hand.
 Blitz for only a few seconds, so you get some finely minced olives and some bigger pieces.
 This will add some texture to your cream cheese dip.

 How to store

-Keep this easy dip in an airtight container in the fridge for 2-3 days.
+You can keep this olives dip in an airtight container in the fridge for 2-3 days.
 If you're having a party, make it the day before your gathering to reduce party stress!

 - Air tight container